 The Stromberg Carlson Jack In A Box Stabilizer is probably one of the best in its class.
 Super lightweight, it clocks in at just 5.2 pounds.
 It extends from 20 inches to a maximum of 34 inches.
 They work best when you slide them under the support bar near the outside wall of the slide out room.

 The support has a compact handle that folds up and runs parallel to the jack’s vertical portion.
 The handlebar moves a full 360 degrees around the stabilizer bar.
 The compact support comes in a pack of two and is the perfect accessory to keep your RV from swaying when you move around.
 Buy one today to sleep soundly in a well-anchored trailer.

 3. LIBRA Heavy Duty Quick-Lift RV Slide Out Stabilizer Jacks

 The Libra Heavy Duty Quick-Lift RV Slide Out Stabilizer Jacks are an engineering marvel.
 They come with a unique power drill that saves you a lot of heavy lifting and hand winding.
-The quick to set up stabilizer is quick to set up and you can manage it single-handedly.
+The quick to set up stabilizer is quick to set up and you can manage it single-handed.
 They can hold up a weight of up to 5000 pounds and are useful in supporting large bump-outs.

 The set comes with two jacks, one ¾ inch socket, and a crank handle.
 Corrosion is not something these jacks know as they are powder coated and repel rust and moisture.
 They not only look good but the pair is enough to support two slide outs with ease.